Getting Your Shopify Store Ready for the Holiday Season

-Receive Shopify orders without logging into your Shopify account.
-You can integrate Shopify with your production planning and inventory management software.
+Receive Shopify orders without logging into your Shopify account with the right Shopify inventory management software.

 This way, your team can get manufacturing orders done even when you are away from your workshop.
 You can use the cloud-based system to manage inventory, track orders, and assign tasks to your team.

 Manage your workshop from home at any time.

 You can also set deadline priorities and queue up lower priority orders for when you get back.